 Appropriate protective clothing will be worn in all areas where designated so in the standard operating procedure (e.g., cage washer, radioactive rooms, etc.).
 Gloves are worn to prevent skin contact with contaminated, infectious and hazardous materials, and when handling animals.
 At a minimum, protective equipment required to enter the facility consists of a disposable tie-back gown and shoe covers.
 When entering animal rooms, nitrile gloves (or alternative), hair cover, and a surgical mask must be donned.

-Respirators must be used for tasks involving contact with soiled bedding (such as emptying dirty cages in the dump station), , and for work involving hazardous chemicals such as filling isoflurane vaporizers.
+Respirators must be used for tasks involving contact with soiled bedding (such as emptying dirty cages in the dump station), and for work involving hazardous chemicals such as filling isoflurane vaporizers.
 These individuals will be enrolled in the UO respiratory protection program, to include initial and annual training, medical evaluation for pulmonary function, and fit testing for a suitable respirator.
 All staff are offered the option of voluntary N95 use.
 A N95 is considered a filtering facepiece respirator and voluntary use requires one-time enrollment in the respiratory protection program AND supervisor approval.
 Email EHS staff at ehsinfor@uoregon.edu if you would like to wear any respirator, including N95.

 Depending on the task, additional PPE may be indicated, including but not limited to: